bahrus/custom-enhancements/README.md

 3. ...supporting lazy-loading of such functionality as needed.
 4. ...declarative mapping of functionality similar to dependency injection.

+... while leverage the exact same class definition used for custom enhancements.

 ### Use cases?

 Most of the "slam dunk" use cases that come to mind are applying behaviors/enhancements that have proven really useful when applied to built-in elements, but now apply these same libraries to custom elements that aim to emulate the same built-in abilities.
 The ability to acquire the traits of built-in elements may be becoming more achievable as the platform provides said behaviors [via internals](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ElementInternalsType/explainer.md).